 Trying to acquire new customers is 5x more expensive than retaining existing customers.
 That’s one of the reasons why increasing your Customer Lifetime Value is an effective way to increase your revenue and profitability.

-In spite of this, 44% of companies still care more about acquiring new customers than retaining existing ones and increasing their lifetime value.
+In spite of this, 44% of companies still care more about customer acquisition than customer retention, taking their focus away from increasing customer lifetime value.